alastria/isbe-gobernanza-onboarding/README.md

-# Onboarding in ISBE - Identity of Organizations and of Employees of Organizations - Verifiable Credentials
+# Onboarding process in ISBE - Identity of Organizations and of Employees of Organizations - Verifiable Credentials

-The objectives of the onboarding process in ISBE include the following:
+The objectives of the onboarding process in ISBE include, among others, the following:

 1. Verify the **real-world identity of the organization** which is onboarding in ISBE.
 In particular, we have to verify with a high degree of certainty that the organization has an establishment in a country in the EU, and so that it is subject to the EU regulations.
 2. Verify the **real-world identity of the legal representative** of the organization who signs the contractual agreements related to the onboarding in ISBE.
 3. Determine a **unique identifier for the organization**, which will be used later for any relevant activity of the organization in the ISBE ecosystem, including economic, administrative or for issuance of Verifiable Credentials.
 4. Eventually, assign an **identity to one or more employees of the organization** to enable them to act on behalf of the organization in relation to ISBE and other entities in the ecosystem.
 This is typically required in organizations where the legal representative is not going to be involved in the daily